TrebledJ/trebledj.github.io/content/posts/programming/2022-09-10-musescore-navigation-plugins.md

 This is really useful for large scores, where scrolling from front to middle to end can be pain.
 An existing built-in way to jump around sections is to use rehearsal marks plus MuseScore's timeline.
 However, I find this insufficient since a rehearsal mark only carries horizontal positioning info (measures), but not vertical positioning info (staffs).

-The Bookmarks module is comprised of four plugins:
+The Bookmarks module comprises four plugins:

 - Go to Previous Bookmark,
 - Go to Next Bookmark,